pustotnik/playground/fwcmatch/README.md

 - Lock free solution is not the best choice for a common case.
 - MTSem (semaphores) is very similar to the MTCondVar (condition variables) in terms of performance but the MTCondVar is better.
+- BM_MTCondVar2 is a little bit faster than BM_MTCondVar but there no big difference.

 ## About mmap
 The **mmap** in these benchmarks are fastest but you should to know that it was warm run and the